claranet/cloud-deploy-docs/source/rst/bestpractices.rst

 ******************

 The first buildpack step is to clone the git repository in a local directory before any upload on each host.
-Please note that the "git clone" step is programmatically executed by Ghost, no need to write it in any user script.
+Please note that the ``git clone`` step is programmatically executed by Ghost, no need to write it in any user script.
-The buildpack user script begins just after the "git clone" step.
+The buildpack user script begins just after the ``git clone`` step.
 The current directory will be set to the root of the git cloned repository.

 Buildpack script overview